SAP-samples/cloud-mdk-tutorial-samples/2-Create-Your-First-Mobile-App-with-the-Mobile-Development-Kit/README.md

 # Create Your First Mobile App with the Mobile Development Kit (MDK)
-Build a cross-platform native offline mobile app from scratch with the SAP Cloud Platform Mobile Services mobile development kit.
+Build a cross-platform native offline mobile app from scratch with the SAP Mobile Services mobile development kit.

 ***
 ### 📌 Description